Petrichor625/Talk2car_CAVG/Readme.md

 ## Framework
-![image](https://github.com/Petrichor625/Talk2car_CAVG/blob/main/Figure/framework.png)
+Schematic of the Model Architecture.
 The Text Encoder and the Emotion Encoder generate a text vector and an emotion vector, respectively, from the given command, while the Vision Encoder divides the input image into \(N\) RoIs, each represented by a vision vector.
 These vectors are contextually enriched by a context encoder and then merged by a Cross-Modal Encoder using multi-head cross-modal attention.
 The multimodal decoder calculates likelihood scores for each region and selects the top-\(k\) regions that best match the semantics of the command.
 The final prediction is based on this fusion.
+![image](https://github.com/Petrichor625/Talk2car_CAVG/blob/main/Figure/framework.png)

 ## To-do List